 Does Acupuncture Hurt?

-There are certain sensations associated with the therapeutic effects of acupuncture, which are known as Da Qi (pronounced “dah-chee”).
-These may include slight cramping, heaviness, distention, tingling or electric sensation traveling along a meridian.
+You may experience slight aching, heaviness, tingling or electric sensation traveling along an arm or leg.
+This is not unusual.
 If any discomfort is experienced, it is usually mild.
 Overall, your treatment should be virtually painless as well as relaxing.

 Is Acupuncture Safe?